Bugging Out With Children

 The primary goal of a child’s bug out bag is to provide both survival items and comfort items.

-A child who is between the ages of 5 and 10 can become stressed when taken out of their home environment and placed into a potentially dangerous situation.
+A child between the ages of 5 and 10 can become stressed when taken out of their home environment and placed into a potentially dangerous situation.

 Their mental health is very important and providing your child with a few entertainment options will help keep them happy.